 The Top 5 John Deere D Variations Collectors Want!

 John Deere purchased the Waterloo Boy Company in 1918 and with it the Waterloo Boy Tractor.
 Deere continued to build the Waterloo Model N until about 1923 when they introduced their newly designed Model D.

-The D was a total redesign for the company, but did keep the two cylinder design.
+The D was a total redesign for the company, but did keep a two cylinder engine.
 The Model D has a two-cylinder, gasoline engine that can do 15 horsepower on the drawbar and 27 horsepower on the belt.
 Back in 1924 the Model D would have cost you about $1,000 US dollars or about $15,000 US dollars today.

 At 31 years the Model D was the longest production run of John Deere’s line of tractors.
-Over the years the D went through many variations and improvements, some of which we included in this list.
+Over the years the D went through many variations and improvements, some of which are included on this list.

 1 – Spoked Flywheel D

 One of the most sought after variations of the Model D has a spoked flywheel.
 The first 5,846 model D’s built had a spoked flywheel, most likely a hold over from the Waterloo Boy design.
 These flywheels proved problematic with many cracking around the keyway.